 Jewish Students Unsure Of Next Steps After Meeting With UMN Administration

-A day after anti-Israel students met with University of Minnesota administrators with a list of demands for taking down their tents on Northrup Mall, a group of Jewish student leaders had their turn Thursday morning – but are still unclear what concrete concessions they got from the University.
+A day after anti-Israel students met with University of Minnesota administrators with a list of demands for taking down their tents on Northrop Mall, a group of Jewish student leaders had their turn Thursday morning – but are still unclear what concrete concessions they got from the University.

 Students representing Minnesota Hillel, Chabad, and Jewish fraternities Alpha Epsilon Pi and Sigma Alpha Mu, met with Interim President Jeff Ettinger, Provost Rachel Croson, Vice President Mercedes Ramirez Fernandez, Dean of Students Katie Jackson, and General Counsel Doug Peterson.